rvarago/rvarago.github.io/_posts/2018-12-03-composing-stl-algorithms-with-ranges.md

 So far, it simply moved the iterators from the API into the implementation, but it goes far beyond.

-By working directly with ranges, instead of iterators, we've enabled the chaining of operations that we wanted.
+By working directly with ranges, as opposed to through iterators, we move closer to the chaining of operations that we wanted.

 The range-v3 library already provides overloads to the STL algorithms with ranges for us, delegating to the proper iterator-based versions internally.

 # Iterator Adapters

-The second interesting aspect of working with ranges is the possibility of enriching with some behaviour.
-Such iterator with behaviour gives rise to an **iterator adapter**.
+The second, and perhaps more interesting, aspect of working with ranges is the possibility of enriching them with some extra behaviour.
+We can such "iterator with behaviour" as **iterator adapter**.

 A refresher on iterators: